 How Is Sexual Sadism Disorder Diagnosed?

-Sexual sadism disorder is most often diagnosed through mandated psychological treatment following the perpetration of assault on a non-consenting person or persons.
-Sexual sadism disorder may also be identified through self-report of distressing urges, fantasies or behavior to a mental health clinician.
+Sexual sadism disorder is most often diagnosed through mandated psychological treatment following the perpetration of assault on a non-consenting person or people.
+Sexual sadism disorder may also be identified through self-report of distressing urges, fantasies, or behavior to a mental health clinician.

-Many individuals who experience sexual excitement from the psychological or physical infliction of suffering on another person do not experience distress due to this excitement or act on their urges with unwilling participants.
-For those that do experience distress at the source of their arousal, a mental health clinician may find that criteria have been met to classify these urges as a psychological disorder.1
+Many people who experience sexual excitement from the psychological or physical infliction of suffering on another person do not experience distress due to this excitement or act on their urges with unwilling participants.
+For those who do experience distress at the source of their arousal, a mental health clinician may find that criteria have been met to classify these urges as a psychological disorder.1

 Treatment of Sexual Sadism Disorder